usesc/usesc/README.md

-the new account of a c exclusive developer
+the new account of a c almost exclusive developer

 projects i enjoy: